Norah Lillian Penston: Career

 Penston was demonstrator in Botany at Oxford in 1928–29.
 She then moved to King's College London, where she was assistant lecturer from 1933 to 1936 and lecturer from 1936 to 1945.
 From 1940 to 1944 she served as acting head of Botany at King's College.
 In 1945 she became the first woman to be vice-principal of Wye College, part of the University of London, following its amalgamation with Swanley Horticultural College.
 She was also head of biological sciences department at Wye from 1947 to 1951.
-Appointed Principal of Bedford College in 1951, she remained there until her retirement in 1964.
+Appointed Principal of Bedford College in 1951, she remained there until her retirement in 1964, when she was succeeded by anthropologist Elizabeth Cheever.
+Throughout her career she maintained teaching responsibilities, lecturing on mineral nutrition of plants and plant anatomy.
+Her research interest was in the importance of mineral elements to plant physiology, and she published a number of papers.